Parametric Streets, Blocks, and Parcels

 3. Procedural Parcel Generation

-Finally, we are going to use the Parcels component from Decoding Spaces to generate our parcels.
+to generate our parcels.
 We will use our density location inputs to procedural determine parcel size: higher density = larger parcels, lower density = smaller parcels.

-The Parcel component needs polylines as an input so we need to rebuild our blocks to ensure that any geometry input is a polyline:
+component needs polylines as an input so we need to rebuild our blocks to ensure that any geometry input is a polyline:

-2. Input the (S) line segments from the explode component into (C) of Rebuild Curve.
+.
 Input a panel with a value of 1 into (D) degree of curve.
 This will rebuild the input curves as polylines (which have a degree of 1.)
 Why did we explode the block first?
 We want to maintain the corners of our block so by exploding it we get curves for each side.
-Try inputting the block into the rebuild curve component without exploding.
+Try inputting the block into the rebuild curve component without exploding. - Input the rebuilt curves into

-4. Input the joined curves into P of the parcel component and graft the input (P.) Why graft?
+of the parcel component and graft the input (P.) Why graft?
 We are going to procedurally generate parcel width based on density location and need to make sure we match the two inputs correctly.
 The order of the two sets of inputs should be maintained even without grafting, however, this adds structure that will account for any changes that may occur to cause a mismatch between the two inputs.

 Next we need to procedurally generate parcel size relative to density distribution.
 The parcel component has a target width, rather then area, so we will procedurally generate parcel widths since there is a direct correlation between width and overall size.
 We are going to measure the distance from our blocks to our density location geometry and remap the values to a target parcel width domain:

-2. Pull point will return the shortest distance between each input point (P) and every input geometry (G.) If you have one piece of input geometry you get one value, if you have three you get three.
+into the (C.) This is the geometry you modeled in Rhino as locations of high density. - Pull point will return the shortest distance between each input point (P) and every input geometry (G.) If you have one piece of input geometry you get one value, if you have three you get three.
 We want the smallest value, ie the distance from a block to the closest piece of density location geometry.
-Use Sort List to short (D) distance and use List Item to get the shortest distance.
-(List item defaults to selecting index 0, so if you want the first item in a list you don't need to change anything.)
-Flatten the output of the list item.
+Use

-3. Plug the output of list item into (V) of Remap Numbers.
-Remap needs a domain for the source values.
-Plug list item into Bounds, which creates a domain based on the minimum and maximum values in a set, and plug into (S) of remap surface.
+, which creates a domain based on the minimum and maximum values in a set, and plug into (S) of remap surface.
 Next we need to define the domain we want to remap our distance values to, ie parcel widths.
 Since we want parcels closer to our density geometry to be larger, we need to a domain that goes from large to small.
-In this example we are using a domain of 125 to 50 as the target (T) domain to map the distance values to.
+In this example we are using a domain of125 to 50

-5. Do a visual check: cycle through all street centerline inputs to make sure everything is working correctly.
+input of the Parcel component and plug in the remapped values.- Do a visual check: cycle through all street centerline inputs to make sure everything is working correctly.
 Add labeled parameter holders.

 To wrap up, add labeled parameter holders, colored & labeled groups, and notes.
 (Refer to Grasshopper Best Practices module in the Intro to Grasshopper sequence.)
 Don't cluster anything yet.
 We will do that at the end of the next module when we complete our inputs and procedural modeling.